 Paul completed a Theological training course whilst still in the service and was jointly leading a church in the Cardiff area at the same time.
 On his retirement, he went into fulltime ministry, continuing his work in the Cardiff area and then in the Rhondda Valley.
 Before Paul's retirement from operational duties in the Service, he was invited by the then Chief Fire Officer to become the Service Chaplain.

-Paul currently holds the post of Chair to the National Association of Fire and Rescue Service Chaplains of Great Britain.
+Paul currently holds the post of Chair to the of Fire and Rescue Service Chaplains' Association of Great Britain and Islands.

 He is very involved in Missions ministry in Uganda and has been able to build a school in the bush, with class rooms called Cowbridge and Pontyclun - named after the fire stations that helped raise the money for their construction.